Indus Kohistani language

-Indus Kohistani or simply Kohistani (Kōstaiñ) is an Indo-Aryan language spoken in the former Kohistan District of Pakistan.
+Indus Kohistani or simply Kohistani (Kōstaiñ) is a Dardic Indo-Aryan language of Kohistani group spoken by the Indus Kohistani people in the former Kohistan District of Pakistan.
 The language was referred to as Maiyã (Mayon) or Shuthun by early researchers, but subsequent observations have not verified that these names are known locally.

+Geographic distribution

+Indus Kohistani is spoken on the west bank of the Indus River, down from but not including Dasu until Ranolia along the Indus valley.
+The major Indus Kohistani speaking settlements include Pattan, Ranolia, Jijal, Duber, Kandia, Seo, Komila and Bankad.
+A closely related dialect or language variety called Bateri is also spoken in Kolai-Palas Kohistan, on the east bank of Indus.

 Phonology

 The phonology of Indus Kohistani varies between its major dialects as shown below.